Theology and Philosophy

 “With a rich variety of international study tour opportunities, an ability specialise in a particular discipline areas and a capstone research component, the MPST allows you to build upon your existing qualifications and professional experience and to promote the mission, identity and ethos of the Catholic Church.”

-The MPST is available online and on all ACU campuses (via multi-mode delivery – a combination of online and attendance).
+The MPST offers multiple entry points, with recognition for professional experience and prior learning.
+It is available online and on all ACU campuses (via multi-mode delivery – a combination of online and attendance).

 Direct applications only.